 Blood levels of erythropoietin, a hormone that stimulates the bone marrow to produce red blood cells, also may be measured.
 Levels of erythropoietin are usually, extremely low in polycythemia vera, and they are often, but not always, normal or high in secondary erythrocytosis.

-People are tested for JAK 2 gene mutations.
-If those mutations are not found, doctors look for CALR and sometimes other mutations.
+People are tested for JAK 2 gene mutations to confirm the diagnosis of polycythemia vera.
+If those mutations are not found, doctors look for CALR and sometimes other mutations, which are also helpful in confirming the diagnosis.

 Treatment of Polycythemia Vera